Fußabdrücke in Sand

 The carbon footprint: what it is and how you can reduce it

-So what actually is a carbon footprint?
+So, what actually is a carbon footprint?

-Very simple: it is the amount of emissions caused by our daily activities.
-This is about everything from our energy supply to our diet to our travel habits.
-Various gases with different global warming potentials are produced here.
+Quite simply, it's the amount of emissions caused by our daily activities.
+This involves everything from our energy supply to our diet to our travel habits.
+This produces different gases with different global warming potentials.
 In many calculations, these are converted to the potential of CO2.
-Methane, which is mainly emitted by cows, is up to 84 times more harmful than CO2.
-Nitrogen oxides, which are produced when coal, oil and gas are burned, are even up to 264 times more harmful [ IPCC ].
+For example, methane, which is mainly emitted by cows, is up to 84 times as harmful as CO2 Nitrogen oxides, which are produced by burning coal, oil and gas, are even up to 264 times as harmful[IPCC].

 Does only CO2 count?